unknownicse27/reuse/README.md

     ├── gnu_config.json           ├── JSON file with the version and download link of the GNU program to be built └── sqlite_config.py          └── JSON file with the version and amalgamation name of the SQLite program to be built ├── experiments                   <Directory to run ReuSE & save results>
-    ├── calculate_coverage.py     ├── Directory of option-related path conditions for the program └── report_bugs.py            └── Directory of program options
+    ├── calculate_coverage.py     ├── Python file to calculate branch coverages of each release └── report_bugs.py            └── Directory of program options
 ├── klee                          <KLEE-3.1-based symbolic execution tool compatible with ReuSE>
 └── reuse                         <Main source code directory>